cunarist/class-transform/README.md

 When you are trying to transform objects that have nested objects, you need to explicitly specify the type of field by passing the class itself into `Exposed.struct` or `Exposed.structs`.
+An array with the class parameters is also needed.

 Let's say we have an album with photos.
 And we are trying to convert album plain object to class object: